SumoLogic/sumologic-documentation/docs/manage/connections-integrations/webhook-connections/pagerduty.md

      }
      ```
 1. Under the **Recovery Payload**:
    * You can update the `details` section, if you want to customize the PagerDuty recovery notification.
-Below is the default v1 payload
+Below is the default v1 payload.
-   * Note: Do not update the `service_key` , `event_type`, and `incident_key` fields, otherwise recovery notifications will not be generated.
    ```json
    {
 	"service_key": "{{ServiceKey}}",